MagicSnow

-Holiday crowds enjoy the MagicSnow production at The Grove in Los Angeles.
+The MagicSnow production at The Grove in Los Angeles.

 MagicSnow is a production company that specializes in the design and development of artificial snow and snow making technology for the entertainment industry.
 The company was founded by Adam Williams in 2002 and is based in Los Angeles.

 MagicSnow has developed snow themed projects for Walt Disney Parks & Resorts, Universal Studios Theme Park, Mattel, Princess Cruises, The Cosmopolitan of Las Vegas, and the Christmas Spectacular Starring the Radio City Rockettes.